-Throughout the year, I work part-time for the Royal Horticultural Society as a horticultural advisor, helping to answer the huge range of RHS members' emails on a weird and wonderful range of general and specialist gardening enquiries.
-This is a weekly work-out for my horticultural and botanical brain - an opportunity to refresh and update my knowledge with the very latest horticultural information.
+Throughout the year, I work part-time for the Royal Horticultural Society as a horticultural advisor.
+I help to answer a huge range of RHS members' emails and telephone enquiries on a weird and wonderful range of general and specialist gardening topics.
+This is a weekly work-out for my horticultural and botanical brain - an opportunity to refresh and update my knowledge with the very latest information.
 I also help to refresh and update the detailed information on plants and gardening practices on RHS webpages.

 I have enjoyed working with the team at Kelmarsh Hall & Gardens to develop a dahlia festival and start to put Kelmarsh on the horticultural map as a top dahlia destination in late summer.
 We developed a series of dahlia events held on all 4 Sundays throughout September: an on going 'dahlia fiesta' which celebrated the impressive and evolving collection of plants at the gardens with specialist talks, book signings, dahlia clinics, salsa dancing, Mexican themed food in the cafe and tours of the large dahlia collection in the walled gardens.
 It was a huge success and we hope to build on this and go bigger and even better in future!